Show time at Paradise Park

 All the macaws were parent-reared in the park yet are trained to come readily to the hand to be placed on the weighing perch.
 They are then rewarded with a sunflower seed or an almond.
 The diet of the macaws consists of sprouted seeds, pellets, nuts, fruits and vegetables.

-David told me that although the macaws are kept in large aviaries prior to training, during the early part of the process they are taught to fly from the aviary to a keeper some distance away.
-It may take a while for their wing muscles to strengthen sufficiently to fly the full distance.
-The military macaws are superb flyers, circling high above the admiring crowds.
+David told me that although the macaws are kept in large aviaries prior to training, during the early part of the process they are taught to fly from the aviary to a keeper just a short distance away.
+It may take a while for their wing muscles to strengthen sufficiently to fly across the whole picnic lawn.
+The military macaws have become superb flyers, circling high above the admiring crowds.

 The two shows at Paradise Park are highly educational.
 The parrot show featured endangered species hatched at the park, such as the lesser sulphur-crested cockatoo (now known to ornithology as the yellow-crested cockatoo), sun conures and kea.
 The reasons for their plight are explained.
 The first two species have been trapped almost to extinction.
 In the case of the kea, habitat loss, introduced predatory mammals and health problems caused by tourists feeding them unsuitable foods, have resulted in a catastrophic decline in their numbers.